progromeryan/all-in-one/books/System Design Interview - An Insider's Guide/Chapter 12: Design a chat system.md

 ## 3.1 Service discovery

 - Recommend the best chat server for a client
-- Based on criteria like geographical location, server capacity
+- Based on criteria like geographical location, server capacity....
 - Apache Zookeeper is a solution
   - Register all available chat servers
   - Picks the best chat server for a client based on predefined criteria